sergiocontrino/SyntheticDataGenerator/README.md

                         [db] Entity (table) in the database used as reference dimension for scaling.
 Default is patient -f FILTER_THRESHOLD, --filter_threshold FILTER_THRESHOLD
                         [db] The minimum number of occurrences for a single value to be used in the generation.Default is 1, i.e. no filtering.
+  -m, --mssqlserver     [db] Connect to a MS SQL Server database.
+Default is PostgreSQL.
+  -t TARGET_SIZE, --target_size TARGET_SIZE
+                        [db] The desired number of synthetic records for the scaling class/the variables in the summaries.Default is 5000.
   -n, --numerical       [summaries] Flag the summaries in the input file as numerical (continuous).
   -s SEED, --seed SEED  Set a seed (integer) for the sampling/normal distribution, useful for reproducibility.
 Default is 1.
-  -t TARGET_SIZE, --target_size TARGET_SIZE
-                        [db] The desired number of synthetic records for the scaling class/the variables in the summaries.Default is 5000.
   -u, --no_seed         Unseeded: don't use a seed for the sampling.

 </pre>